lPrimemaster/mulex-fk/docs/getting_started.md

 ## Creating Backends

-When installing all of the `Mx<Lib>.a` files will be installed alongside with their header files.
+When installing, the mx development library (`libmxapi.a`/`mxapi.lib`) files will be installed alongside with their header files.
 Cmake's `find_package` is able to retrieve include directories and library paths automatically.
 It becomes trivial to create a backend project with CMake when mulex is installed in the compiling system.

 ### Sample `CMakeLists.txt` for a backend project